 Are paper wasps aggressive?

 Paper wasps, often known as umbrella wasps in North America, are not as aggressive as a hornet.
-However, you need to take a paper wasp's nest seriously if you have any children or anyone in your family is allergic to wasp venom.
-Stay away from the nest as much as possible and prevent any entry point into your home.
+However, you need to take a paper wasp's nest seriously if you have any children or if anyone in your family is allergic to wasp venom.
+Stay away from the nest as much as possible, and get rid of these paper wasp nests to prevent any entry point into your home.

 Generally, solitary wasps are seen to be less aggressive.
 Though paper wasps are not solitary wasps, they will cause no harm to you most of the time.
 It can be a complete peaceful coexistence without any mutual threat.
 Nevertheless, they may attack or sting when threatened.
 Wasps attack or sting in groups which makes it a serious concern.